cromtoribio/portfolio-v1/README.md

 Right now, I am learning Three.JS, 3D modelling, and React.JS to help bolster my skills!

-This version of my portfolio is using React.JS only, though I hope to build on it as I go!
+This version of my portfolio is using React.JS only, though I hope to build on it as I go!git